SLemonier/oldslemonier.github.io/content/post/2022-05-16-Citrix-Logon-Simulator/index.md

 # An introduction

 I always wanted to monitor correctly the end-user experience and especially application availability.
 Like, at any time of the day, can my business-critical resource be opened without any issue?
-And if there is, at which stage does it fails?
+And if there is, at which stage does it fail?
 Log on to the portal?
 Application enumeration?
 At the application launch?

 I know there are some logon simulators available on the market.
 But they usually come with three majors caveats:
 - you have to pay for it
 - they are bound to a suite of applications (that you have to pay for...)
 - I was not able to have them work (and you know, when it does not work the first time, I usually decide to do it on my own)

-One day, I read about a guy automating an MFA form by doing OCR on his Mac.
+One day, [I read about a guy automating an MFA form by doing OCR on his Mac](https://tyler.io/lets-reimplement-an-amazing-first-party-feature-in-the-dumbest-way-possible/).
 Thought it was genius and wondered if Windows could do something like that (I already had the logon simulator in mind but didn't know how to do it).
 It does, by default!
 Windows 10/11 can do a screenshot in PowerShell and run some OCR on it.

 It was great.
 Then I tried on a Windows Server (because I use a server for some monitoring scripts).
 It became a nightmare.
 OCR is bound to a component only available on desktop OS.
 I was so pissed about it!